plone/documentation/develop/styleguide/javascript.rst

 Function declaration and invocation
 -----------------------------------

-In his book, *Javascript, the good parts*, Douglas Crockford suggests that function names and the brackets that come afterwards should be separated with a space, to indicate that it's a declaration and not a function call or instantiation.
+In his book, *JavaScript, the good parts*, Douglas Crockford suggests that function names and the brackets that come afterwards should be separated with a space, to indicate that it's a declaration and not a function call or instantiation.

 ::